binerogroup/documentation/openstack.rst

 Version
 -------
 Binero.Cloud currently runs version "Yoga" of OpenStack.
-We strive to keep up-to-date and our aim i too not fall more than two versions behind current while not introducing code which is not considered production ready.
+We strive to keep up-to-date and our aim is to not fall more than two versions behind current while not introducing code which is not considered production ready.

 Official documentation
 ----------------------